Flederman: History

 Mendelow on trumpet.
 For their North American tour, in January of the following year, de Haan, Leak and Vine were joined by Geoffrey Collins on flute.

 In 1984 they issued their album, Australian Music, the five tracks were composed by Vine, Keith Humble, Martin Wesley-Smith, Robert Douglas and Graham Hair, respectively.
 It was issued via Larrikin Records and recorded at Recording Hall, Sydney Opera House with the line-up of Collins, Leak, Vine joined by Hair on keyboards, Brett Kelly on trombone and Georg Pedersen on cello.
 In 1986 the line-up of Collins, Kelly and Vine were joined by Michael Askill on percussion, David Miller on piano and David Pereira on cello.
 They recorded a four-track self-titled album at Broadwalk Studio, Sydney Opera House, which was issued in 1988 via MBS Records.
 The tracks were written by Hair, Wesley-Smith, Roger Smalley and Vine, respectively.
 At the ARIA Music Awards of 1989 they won Best Classical Album and were nominated for Best Independent Release.

+In the nine years of its existence Flederman commissioned and premiered 89 new works for the ensemble and its subsets, largely from emerging and established Australian composers but also from several important British and American ones.
+Most of these commissions were supported with funds from the then Music Board of the Australia Council.